E10 - Construct: Add classes method

 Master Grid

-2. Ensure ‘Best timetable’ is highlighted in blue.
+2. Ensure ‘Best timetable’ is selected.

 Add classes